carbon-design-system/carbon-components-vue/packages/core/src/components/cv-data-table/cv-data-table-notes.md

 See Attributes, Slots and Events to see how to add additional features to the table.

+### Slotting headings - WARNING EXPERIMENTAL

+Headings can be slotted as per the 'Slotted headings' exmaple.

+NOTE: When slotted headings are used only plain text content is styled by default.

 ### Slotting data

 Instead of supply data as two dimensional array the user can supply slotted content using the CvDataTableRow and CvDataTableCell components.